qt/qtwebengine-chromium/chromium/docs/testing/web_platform_tests.md

 it, and on the next auto-import, the new tests should be imported.

-If you want to import immediately (in order to try the tests out locally, etc) you can also run `wpt-import --allow-local-commits`, but this is not required.
+If you want to import immediately (in order to try the tests out locally, etc) you can also run `wpt-import`, but this is not required.

+Remember your import might fail due to GitHub's limit for unauthenticated requests, so consider [passing your GitHub credentials](#GitHub-credentials) to the script.

 ## Writing tests